 The Basics of Small Business Incorporation

-As many small business owners know, forming a corporation may provide you with limited personal liability for any debts that your business owes.
-However, incorporating a small business and maintaining it as a corporation is not as easy as just filing a few papers with the secretary of state's office.
-Along with filing the necessary papers and fees, you will also need to keep very accurate and detailed business records in order to file taxes for your corporation.
-The basics of small business incorporation are summarized below.
+As many small business owners know, forming a corporation may provide you with limited personal liability.
+This means you are personally not responsible for any debts that your business owes.
+However, incorporating a small business and maintaining it as a corporation is not as easy as it may seem.
+Along with filing the necessary papers and fees, you will also need to keep very accurate and detailed business records.
+Read on to learn about the basics of small business incorporation.

 Small Business Incorporation and Limited Personal Liability

-For example, if a court finds that your corporation owes a creditor $20,000, the creditor cannot take that court judgment to claim the $20,000 against your personal assets, like your bank account or home.
-Instead, the creditor must take the claim against the corporation as a stand-alone legal entity.
-Corporate assets must be used to pay corporate debts.
-By choosing small business incorporation, you only stand to lose any money or property that you have already invested in the corporation.
+For example, suppose a court finds your corporation owes a creditor $20,000.
+The creditor cannot take that court judgment and charge your personal assets.
+Personal assets include things like your personal bank account or home.
+Instead, the creditor must take the claim against the corporation.
+This is because the corporation is a stand-alone legal entity.
+Corporate assets pay corporate debts.
+By choosing small business incorporation, you only stand to lose the money or property you already invested.

 Exceptions to Limited Personal Liability

-- Personally guarantees (puts up personal assets) a bank loan or business debt which the corporation fails to pay off
+- Personally guarantees (puts up personal assets) a bank loan or business loan that the corporation fails to pay off

 - Does not deposit the taxes that are withheld from employee paychecks